-- 1 Floating/adjustable note with current rate and current maturity or next reset date shown.
+1 Floating/adjustable note with current rate and current maturity or next reset date shown.
 Adjustable rate mortgage security coupons are based on the weighted average note rates of the underlying mortgages less the guarantee and servicing fees.
-These securities do not indicate an index and spread in their description above. - 2 7-day net yield. - 3 Also represents cost of investments for federal tax purposes. - 4 Assets, other than investments in securities, less liabilities.
+These securities do not indicate an index and spread in their description above.

+- 2 Non-income-producing security. - 3 7-day net yield. - 4 Also represents cost of investments for federal tax purposes. - 5 Assets, other than investments in securities, less liabilities.
 See Statement of Assets and Liabilities.